Skip to main content

-Under the Radar 2024 addresses a city, a country, and the world with the voices of innovative multidisciplinary artists speaking to their time.
-The festival stands for transparency, equity, and equal collaboration in the development of new live works.
-It represents global citizenship, innovation, and a platform for those whose voices have yet to be heard.
+UNDER THE RADAR connects with the city, the nation, and the world through the voices of innovative multidisciplinary artists.
+The festival champions transparency, equity, and collaboration in creating new live works.
+It embodies global citizenship, fosters innovation, and provides a stage for new voices.

-The Under the Radar Festival became known providing a breakout platform for many artists.
+The Under the Radar Festival became known for providing a breakout platform for many artists.
 Introducing them to international presenters and a wider New York and national audience.
-The list of artists who enjoyed significant appearances in the festival includes: Tarrell Alvin McCraney, Cia Dos Tores, Guillermo Calderon, Nature Theater of Oklahoma, Reggie Watts, Rachel Chavkin, Taylor Mac, Lemon Anderson, Back to Back Theater, Belarus Free Theater, Mark O’Rowe, The Bengsons, Kassys, 600 Highwaymen, TG Stan, Philippe Quenes, Pascal Rambert, Andrew Schneider, Lars Jan, Tim Crouch, Tim Etchels, Javaad Alipoor, Tania El Khoury, Chelfish/Toshiki Okada, Choir!
+The list of artists who enjoyed significant appearances in the festival includes: Tarrell Alvin McCraney, Cia Dos Tores, Guillermo Calderon, Nature Theater of Oklahoma, Reggie Watts, Rachel Chavkin, Taylor Mac, Lemon Anderson, Back to Back Theater, Belarus Free Theater, Mark O’Rowe, The Bengsons, Kassys, 600 Highwaymen, TG Stan, Philippe Quenes, Pascal Rambert, Andrew Schneider, Lars Jan, Tim Crouch, Tim Etchells, Javaad Alipoor, Tania El Khoury, Chelfitsch/Toshiki Okada, Choir!
 Choir!
-Choir!, Marc Bamuthi Joeseph, Misha Choudry, Kameron Neal, Charlotte Braithewaite, among many others.
+Choir!, Marc Bamuthi Joseph, Misha Choudry, Kameron Neal, Charlotte Braithewaite, among many others.

 Staff